Samsung ME18H704SFS Door Switch Replacement: Complete Repair Guide

 Primary Door Switch (Safety Switch) Location

-The primary door switch on the ME18H704SFS is the most critical safety component.
-It’s located on the right side of the door frame, typically mounted on a small bracket attached to the interior right panel.
-This switch is positioned so that when the door closes, a metal tab or actuator on the door frame presses the switch plunger.
+The primary door switch on the ME18H704SFS is the most critical safety component, located on the right side of the door frame, typically mounted on a small bracket attached to the interior right panel.
+This switch is designed so that when the door closes, a metal tab or actuator on the door frame presses the switch plunger.

 Monitor Switch Location

-The monitor switch on the ME18H704SFS serves as the redundant safety mechanism.
-It’s located slightly below and to the left of the primary switch, also on the right side of the door frame.
-The monitor switch has a similar appearance to the primary switch but is smaller.
+The monitor switch serves as the redundant safety mechanism and is located slightly below and to the left of the primary switch, also on the right side of the door frame.
+It has a similar appearance to the primary switch but is smaller.

 Latch Switch Location